How much is your case worth?Get a free case evaluation

 You can have a concussion without losing consciousness.
 Also, a blow to the body that jars the head can result in concussion.
 Make sure your child’s coach knows if your child has had a concussion.
 Your child shouldn’t return to play until he or she has been cleared by a medical professional.

 If an activity such as reading or jogging causes symptoms such as headache, the child should take a break, then resume the activity for shorter periods and gradually work up to pre-concussion levels as symptoms improve.

 If you think your child has a concussion, seek immediate medical help.
 Your child’s doctor will determine how serious the concussion is and when it’s safe for your child to return to sports, school or other activities.

-If Your Child Has Suffered a Concussion in a School Sport or on the Playground, Contact Avrek Law Today
+If Your Child Has Suffered a Concussion In a Car Accident, School Sport or On the Playground, Contact Avrek Law Today

-If your child has suffered a significant concussion while on the playground or while participating in a school sport, you need skilled legal counsel.
-Our attorneys at Avrek Law have the experience, skill and determination to advocate for your child’s rights.
+If your child has suffered a significant concussion while on the playground and you need information on how to file a playground injury lawsuit, or while participating in a school sport and you need more information about can you sue after signing a waiver, you need skilled legal counsel.
+Child and toddler head injury delayed symptoms concerns are a real thing, and Avrek Law has the experience, skill and determination to advocate for your child’s rights.
 We are here to help, so please contact or call us a free consultation today.